Chappie Angulo

-Chappie Angulo (born 1928) is an American-Mexican painter and illustrator whose work has been recognized with membership in Mexico’s Salón de la Plástica Mexicana.
+Chappie Angulo (1928 – October 2, 2020) was an American-Mexican painter and illustrator whose work has been recognized with membership in Mexico’s Salón de la Plástica Mexicana.

 Life

-Angulo was born Ruth Chapman Maruschok in the United States.
+Angulo was born Ruth Chapman Maruschok in the United States in 1928.

 In 1949, she began studying art, attending the Los Angeles City College and the University of California Los Angeles.
 In 1954, she moved to Mexico, where she studied at the Escuela Nacional de Pintura, Escultura y Grabado "La Esmeralda".
 When she finished her studies there, she went to England to study at the London Art Center, spending a year and a half drawing live models and working with plaster molds.

-Angulo lives in the Mexican state of Morelos.
+Angulo lived in the Mexican state of Morelos.
+She died on October 2, 2020.

 Career

 Angulo began her art career in 1957 collaborating with what was then called the Museo de Arqueología y Etnografía, located in the historic center of Mexico City.
 Here she created reproductions of various pre Hispanic murals such as those of Bonampak and Chichen Itza.
 When the museum moved and became the National Anthropology Museum in Chapultepec Park, much of her work was moved with it and still can be seen at the institution.
 Others can be found at the Teotihuacan Museum.